adityapalnitkar/adityapalnitkar.github.io/_posts/2017-4-2-Week-Ten.md

 ## What did I do this past week? ##

 This past week, I studied for and took a Networks midterm.
 I had to balance that with working on Phase 2 of the IDB project with my group.
 I especially spent some time trying to further my understanding of how our website works in all aspects.
-In our project we use the Crunchbase API, however, we did not realize that it only allows access to only about a hundred instances for free.
+In our project we use the Crunchbase API, however, we did not realize that it allows access to only about a hundred instances for free.
 Fortunately, we figured out a way to work aroud it that Prof. Downing approved.
 I also spoke with my advisor and got credit for my Hindi language test that I took two weeks ago - which gave me a nice 6 credit boost in my degree plan.

 ## What's in the way? ##